What is a Fifth Cousin?

 This basically means that second cousins share a great-grandparent, third cousins share a great-great-grandparent.
 Subsequently, fifth cousins share a great-great-great-great grandparent, marking what is the 6th generation in your family tree.

-Created with my cousin calculator tool.
+Fifth cousin chart created with my cousin calculator tool.

 Are Fifth Cousins Considered Family?